jpancoast-kenzan/spinnaker-terraform/README.md

 * Store your terraform state file and it's backup in a secure place.
 It's not a good idea to push it to a public repository.
 * The script is designed to be run on the same host as where you would be creating the SSH tunnel and browsing Spinnaker from.
 * Only supports AWS right now.
+* Bakes only work in us-east-1 and us-west-2.

 ## What does this do?
 This is a set of terraform files and scripts designed to create a cloud environment from scratch with an example Jenkins job and Spinnaker application and pipeline.